microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-get-weather.md

    ![](../media/tutorial-weatherbot/03/zipcode-prompt.png)

-7. Next, click the `User Input` tab in the property editor.
+7. Next, click the `User Input` tab in the properties panel.
 This part of the prompt represents the user's response, including where to store the value and how to pre-process it.

 8. Here, we can specify what property in memory will be used to store the user's response.
 In `Property to fill`, enter the value: